amanmadov/msin616-final-project/README.md

 IX.
 Listing Books with Prequel
 <br/>
 <br/>
-Stored Procedure for getting prequel books for a specific book
+Recurive Stored Procedure for getting prequel books for a specific book

 <br/>